tjrobinson/tjrobinson.net/content/pages/learning-r/index.md

 https://cloud.r-project.org/

 All R packages are stored globally by default.
-See `packrat`
+See `packrat` or seemingly better, `renv`.